University City Hospitality Coalition - PMB 410, 3720 Spruce Street - Philadelphia, PA 19104 - 610-639-4395

 (Wednesdays Woodland Presbyterian Church at 42nd and Pine)

 Legal Clinic (6:00-7:00)

 UCHC is frequently asked if it can use fresh and non-perishable food items.
 Since we prepare meals for upwards of 100 guests at a sitting, we cannot use food packaged in domestic sizes.
 However, we are happy to refer you to food cupboard sites that serve University City and West Philadelphia.
 (UCHC is not responsible for the accuracy of this information, but we do try to keep it current so please let us know if it is out of date.)

 For any food: (a) Fresh Start: Derek Felton, 215-769-0659 ext.
-106 or firstname.lastname@example.org; (b) First African Presbyterian Church Food Cupboard, 4159 W. Girard Ave: Charles Felton, 267-595-5080 or 215-477-3100 (ask for Charles or Geri).
+106 or firstname.lastname@example.org; (b) First African Presbyterian Church Food Cupboard, 4159 W. Girard Ave: Nate Maybin 215-254-4681 or 215-477-3100 (ask for Nate or Geri).

-For non-perishable food only: (a) St. Barnabas Mission, 6006 West Girard Ave. : Kitchen Coordinator, 215-528-5147; and (b) The Church of the Holy Apostles and the Mediator, 51st and Spruce Streets: 215-472-3000, 10 AM - 2 PM weekdays (distribution every other Thursday).
+For non-perishable food only: (a) St. Barnabas Mission, 6006 West Girard Ave. : Kitchen Coordinator, 215-528-5147; (b) Calvin Presbyterian Church, 5931 Master Street, 215-877-7711; and (c) The Church of the Holy Apostles and the Mediator, 51st and Spruce Streets: 215-472-3000, 10 AM - 2 PM weekdays (distribution every other Thursday).

 In October 1984 on a very cold night, Stanley Biddle, a homeless man who was a familiar figure on the University of Pennsylvania campus, froze to death after falling asleep near 38th Street.
 In response, a small group of students, clergy, and local residents came together to confront the bleak and tragic realities of homelessness in their own community.
 This group formed the University City Hospitality Coalition (UCHC).